 Then there's xylitol, a sugar substitute found in some sugarless gums and candies.
 It can cause hypoglycemia, seizures and even liver failure in dogs, Greer said.
 Symptoms of xylitol poisoning can include vomiting, weakness and lack of coordination.

-But it's not all gloom and doom for the pets in search of treats, especially those who may have earned it by enduring unruly Halloween costumes.
+But it's not all gloom and doom for the pets in search of treats.

-Most pet bakeries and pet stores stock up on safe seasonal and Halloween-themed treats, noted Sarah Nold, a staff veterinarian at Trupanion, a pet insurance provider.
+Most pet bakeries and pet stores stock up on safe treats too.